docker/docs/storage/storagedriver/overlayfs-driver.md

     > error, which will prevent Docker from starting.
     {:.warning}

-- Changing the storage driver makes any containers you have already created inaccessible on the local system.
-Use `docker save` to save containers, and push existing images to Docker Hub or a private repository, so that you not need to re-create them later.
+- Changing the storage driver makes existing containers and images inaccessible on the local system.
+Use `docker save` to save any images you have built or push them to Docker Hub or a private registry, so that you do not need to re-create them later.

 ## Configure Docker with the `overlay` or `overlay2` storage driver